zeroc-ice/ice/php/BuildInstructionsWindows.md

     msbuild msbuild\ice.proj /p:PhpUseNamespaces=no

-It is also possible to build the test suite against a binary Ice distribution:
+The PHP extension depends on Ice for C++ commponents from `cpp` subidrectory, and those are build if required, it is also possible to build the PHP extension using the Ice for C++ NuGet packages by setting the`ICE_BIN_DIST` msbuild propery to `cpp`:

-    msbuild msbuild\ice.proj /p:UseBinDist=yes /p:"IceHome=C:\Program Files\ZeroC\Ice-3.7.0"
+    msbuild msbuild\ice.proj /p:ICE_BIN_DIST=cpp

 ## Installing the PHP Extension